kyfrankie/UG-FYDP-OpenFOAM/README.md

 # Mesh
 ## [BlockMesh](run/template/system/blockMeshDict)
 Defines the flow field.
 Vertices defines the 8 rectangle corners `(x,y,z)`.
-Blocks defines the rectangle by joining the 8 vertices `hex (0 1 2 3 4 5 6 7)` and divides into smaller cube with size of 0.1m which is calculated to be `...
-(4.5/0.1 3/0.1 0.2/0.1) simpleGrading ...` to ensure the length of the cube is equal.
-Extend `(x, y, 0.2)` to `(x, y, 1.0)` for a full-span wing.
+Blocks defines the rectangle by joining the 8 vertices `hex (0 1 2 3 4 5 6 7)` and divides into smaller cube with size of 0.05m which is calculated to be `...
+(4.5/0.05 3/0.05 1.5/0.05) simpleGrading ...` to ensure the length of the cube is equal.

     vertices
     (